jbchen2/Rice-Cybersecurity/README.md

 | ELK                  | Yes                 | My Home IP and 10.0.0.4 |
 | Load Balancer        | Yes                 | My Home IP              |

-I had security rules in place that only allowed access to the network from my home.

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...